nd300/Python-Real-Time-Face-Reconstruction-System/README.md

 # 4D Face Reconstruction System from a Single Camera
 """

 Made as a final year project for the University of Exeter.
+The relevant academic paper can be viewed here: https://tinyurl.com/ydewgqjj
 This is only to be used for academic purposes.
 Please refer to the licensing for more information.

 """

 Installation Instructions: